 – Nisargadatta Maharaj

-Other than that, although there may be some common signs – such as absence of pride, equanimity in dealing with all people, and lack of ego-based actions, and harmlessness – the aspirant is left with few means to determine who is enlightened and who is still on the way.
+Other than that, although there may be some common signs—such as the absence of pride, equanimity in dealing with all people, lack of ego-based actions, and harmlessness—the aspirant is left with few means to determine who is enlightened and who is still on the way.
 Special clothes, soft and even speaking, bombastic words, and the length of time one can gaze without blinking are NOT indications.

 This is not a new phenomenon.
 Going all the way back to the Upanishads there are criticisms of practitioners who can brilliantly talk the Advaitic lines but lack the realization to really back it up.

 On the other hand, there are also sincere seekers who, after an initial awakening experience, honestly felt that they had to drop the search, and that they were enlightened.
 In this context, borrowing concepts from the traditional Buddhist framework of the Four Levels of Awakening can help clarify some things—both for those people and for the students who follow modern teachers.

 - 1. Stream-Entry – the fetters of doubt, personal identity and attachment to rituals completely fall away.

 - 2. Once-Returner – sensual desire and aversion are greatly attenuated, but still exist.